directdemocracy-vote/notary/README.md

 This publisher relies on a standard MySQL database which may not scale well with the number of users.
 Moreover a standard database may not be the best way to store directdemocracy data.
 A blockchain distributed ledger may be more appropriate but more complex to implement.
+However, this sample implementation aims at providing a simple reference code.

+## Scalable Implementations

+Developers and organizations are encouraged to implement their own publishers using more scalable technologies to handle a very large number of users.